amqp-node/amqplib/doc/channel_api.md

 extension point.
 To obtain such a channel, use `connect` to get a connection, then call `#createConfirmChannel`.

+### ConfirmChannel#waitForConfirms

+##### Promises

+`#waitForConfirms()`

+##### Callbacks

+`#waitForConfirms(function(err) {...})`

+Resolves the promise, or invokes the callback, when all published messages have been confirmed.
+If any of the messages has been nacked, this will result in an error; otherwise the result is no value.
+Either way, the channel is still usable afterwards.
+It is also possible to call waitForConfirms multiple times without waiting for previous invocations to complete.

 ---------

 #### <a name="idempotent-deletes">RabbitMQ and deletion</a>